by Ralph Vartabedian and W.J. Hennigan

 Defense officials have never acknowledged the existence of these weapons on the base and refused at news briefings after the coup attempt to answer questions about them.

 Lt.
-Col. Christopher Karns, an Air Force spokesman for U.S. Central Command in Qatar, said the electricity cutoff had forced water rationing and a slight reduction in bombing missions against Islamic State, but operations were returning to normal.
+Col. Christopher Karns, an Air Force spokesman for U.S. Central Command in Qatar, said the electricity cutoff had forced water rationing and a slight reduction in bombing missions against ISIS, but operations were returning to normal.

 The weapons are in underground vaults in a mile-long security zone at the base, protected by an Air Force guard unit with attack dogs.
 The nearly 12-foot-long weapons have devices that are supposed to prevent unauthorized detonation, but experts are divided on the effectiveness of those controls.